avantika747/XRay-Xplorer/README.md

 3. Please ensure that the images used for testing are of type .png
 4. The Backend user authentication of Django was overridden in this project.
 A custom user backend authentication logic was developed instead.
 So unless you create superusers, you would not be able to access the portal.
 5. Unit Tests have been included in tests.py - GitHub Actions was also invoked to automate this.
 6. Elaborate comments have been included throughout in all parts of the project for better understanding.
+7. If cloning the repository does not produce the desired results, please download the files individually and store them in a file directory that follows the same schematic.

 # EC530-Software Engineering concepts applied in this project: